Perfect Pan Seared Scallops

 Before you can think about cooking them, you’ll need to get your hands on some quality scallops.
 The fresher they are, the better they’ll taste.

-I usually look for the largest dry packed sea scallops I can find because they are the sweetest.
+I usually look for the largest dry packed sea scallops I can find because they are the most sweet.
 When you see scallops in the store sitting in a murky liquid, you can expect them to shrink while they cook.

-Note: keep an eye on how much liquid is in the pan, if there is a good amount of oil in there, you might not need the full tablespoon of butter after you flip the scallops.
+- Keep an eye on how much liquid is in the pan, if there is a good amount of oil in there, you might not need the full tablespoon of butter after you flip the scallops.
+If you see there is too much liquid in the pan, just stick the corner of a paper towel in the pan to soak it up.

 What is the best cooking method for scallops?